tpowellcio/mbrochh.github.com/source/posts/django.md

 media profiles, newsletters, chat rooms, slides and sometimes really just in the head of another developer.

-Be warned: This already is a long post and I'm afraid it is going to be a whole lot longer.
-I will try to describe the Django landscape as I have discovered it during the last four years and I will list the essential ressources that stood the test of time (for example, despite getting a lot of media buzz, convore turned out to be a failure).

-Most importantly I will try to describe how you could add these ressources to your daily routine while still having a live.
+I will describe how you can add all these ressources to your daily routine in a way that still allows you to stay focused on your work and to live a normal life.

 ## Books